 Tools: one popular simulation tool (for both education and research) is NetLogo.
 On the more theoretical, non-software side, there's also agent-based models, stock-and-flows, and monte carlo simulations.

 Algorithms: some algorithms use emergent behavior to become incredibly powerful.
-For example, genetic algorithms and neural networks (which recently beat expert humans at Go).
+For example, genetic algorithms and neural networks (which recently beat expert humans at Go). (sidenote: Ooh!
+Check out this cool, new explorable explanation on neural networks!)

 First of all, I gotta say – prediction is totally overrated.
 The world is way too complex for prediction, and even if you can predict something, the effort is probably better spent in being adaptive to multiple possible futures, or changing the future – rather than trying to predict and plan for one future.